There are a number of ways in which you can pay your council tax bill.

 By Online Payments

-This service can also be used to pay a number of other Council bills, in addition to Council Tax, using any of the following types of credit / debit cards - Visa, Mastercard, Maestro / Switch, Visa Delta, Electron.
+This service can also be used to pay a number of other Council bills, in addition to Council Tax, using Visa or Mastercard credit and debit cards.

 It is very important that your instalments are paid promptly on or before the due date shown on your bill.
 Only official receipts will be accepted as proof of cash payments.